jotagallo/voting-test/README.md

 - This projects relies on simplicity, so some parametrizations (as .env file) were suppressed for time saving.
 The code have some comments about that whenever is relevant.
 - No custom frontend asset (JS or CSS) was added, althought having the voting working on Ajax would be a nice to have.
+- PHP Strict types have been avoided to keep the compatibility with Drupal standards.
 - For some reason, PHP-GD module is not processing JPEG files for image presets.
 Maybe some version incompatibility, i could't have time to dig into a non-requirement and non-blocker issue.
 Using PNG is just fine by now.